 When I achieved things in my own life, they were..not enough.

-My involvement and responsibility for the family,
+My involvement and responsibility for that family, was not enough.

 I was not enough.

 I have gone through my life seeking the approval of others - seeking to see approval in their eyes - including some people I really shouldn't have wanted the approval of.
 People who took advantage.
 People who used me.

 I had no boundaries - no self esteem, "Just like me - please like me - I am trying as hard as I can."